-Since becoming Secretary of State of Georgia, Republican Brian Kemp has been accused of making it difficult to vote in the State.
-He has even been labeled the "master of voter suppression."
+Since becoming Secretary of State of Georgia, Republican Brian Kemp has been accused of making it hard to vote, and has been labeled the "master of voter suppression."

-Kemp's most potent weapon used to purge voting rolls appears to be the "exact match" rule.
-After it was banned by the courts, the Republican majority found a unique way to push it through the General Assembly with startling results.
+Kemp's most potent weapon used to purge voting rolls has been the "exact match" rule.
+After it was banned by the courts, the Republican majority found a unique way to push it through the Georgia General Assembly with startling results.

-Under "exact match," addresses and other identifying information on a voter registration form must be identical to that on a driver's license or other government-issued documents, including something as simple as a hyphen or junior in one's name.
+According to "exact match," the voter's residence and other identifying information on a voter registration form must be identical to that on a driver's license or other government-issued documents, including something as simple as a hyphen or junior in one's name.
 As a result, at least 53,000 voter registration forms have been targeted or on hold in Georgia, 90 percent of which belong to minorities.
 Stacy Abrams, an African American and the Democratic candidate for governor, and civil liberties groups have filed a lawsuit, claiming it amounts to a modern-day poll tax and unfairly targets the poor and elderly.

-Kemp has also targeted voter registration groups around the state in a supposed attempt to combat illegal voting.
-Get-out-the-vote rallies led by Abrams and others have netted over half a million new Asian, black, and Hispanic voters, with Kemp questioning or investigating their methods and goals.
-The Secretary of State's office has not discovered a hint of wrongdoing by Abrams' group or other voting rights organizations, which amounts to a colossal waste of taxpayer dollars.
+Kemp has also targeted voter registration groups around the state to combat perceived illegal voting.
+Get-out-the-vote rallies led by Abrams and others have netted over half a million new Asian, black, and Hispanic voters, with Kemp questioning their methods and goals.
+The Secretary of State's office has not discovered a hint of wrongdoing by Abrams's group or other voting rights organizations, which amounts to a colossal waste of taxpayer dollars.

-Kemp's attempt to suppress the vote seems, in general, to be based on fear, according to a secret recording obtained by the New York Times when he said, "Democrats are working hard registering all these minority voters that are out there and others that are on the sidelines.
+Kemp's attempt to suppress the vote is based on fear, according to a secret recording obtained by the New York Times.
+In it he claimed "Democrats are working hard registering all these minority voters that are out there and others that are on the sidelines.

 "If they can do that, they can win these elections in November," thus stopping the Republican agenda.

 Although a Georgia judge recently ruled against the "exact match" law, the secretary of state has appealed to a higher court with just days to go before the election.
-The saga continues in Georgia for their simple quest to vote.
+The saga continues in Georgia over the right to vote.

 Sources: The Washington Post and the Atlanta Constitution.